Jellohub/phase_3_project/README.md

 - Furthermore, some of the categorical variables had vastly different categories between datasets.
 For instance, certain categorical variables had thousands of different categories in another dataset.
 We cannot use these variables in our model.
     - We eliminated 7 of these inconsistent categorical variables.
 - We eliminated variables that did not correlate with the target variable whatsoever.
-    - We eliminated two of these meaningless categorical variables: an ID column and a column with ony a single value in all 60,000 records.
+    - We eliminated two of these meaningless categorical variables: an ID column and a column with only a single value in all 60,000 records.
 - We one-hot encoded categorical variables and standardized numeric data to make it easier to use and interpret.
 - We performed an 80-20 train-test-split on the data.
+    - The split was performed before one-hot encoding and numerical standardization to prevent data leakage.

 ## Modeling